 Here are some more buttons that have been made for Debian:

 hexagonal stickers specification:

-You can download a zip file containing the source (SVG format) and a Makefile to generate the png and svg previews.
+The source (SVG format) and a Makefile to generate the png and svg previews are available in the Debian flyers repo.
 The license of this sticker is equivalent to the Open Use logo license.
 The sticker was created by Elena Grandi.

 You can get more nice images from sites like: